Does the Jewish Bible point to Jesus by David Brickner

 Reflector of God’s glory: Moses’ face literally shines after his encounters with the Holy One.
 The people simply are not ready to see the kavod—the glorious bright light of the Lord—shining from Moses.
 Moses wears a veil over his face after his meetings with God.
 (See Ex.
 34:29–35.)

-David then compares and contrasts Jesus to Moses, including several of his points above.
+David then compares and contrasts Jesus to Moses, drawing on several of the same themes.
+The following summary reflects key points:

 Redeemer: Moses was sent to redeem the Jewish people from slavery so that we would be free to be God’s people.
 But we needed more than freedom from Pharaoh to love and serve God.
 Jesus came to free us from self-serving appetites and attitudes that make us afraid to trust our hearts and lives to God.